-Unlike prior misinformation education game which broadly employ single-player mechanics \cite{roozenbeek2019fake,camCambridgeGame,harmonysquare,jeon2021chamberbreaker}; "Breaking the News" applies PvP mechanics.
-While in general, previous studies in serious games showed that PvP games are more engaging and motivating \cite{cagiltay2015effect}; at the same time in competitive environments, the motivation to “win” may overshadow educational goals.
-In addition, in recent studies of another misinformation game it showed that some students may not find competition enjoyable or motivating\cite{axelsson2024bad}.
-Our results demonstrated that, in general, our participants were highly motivated to play one against another.
-Moreover, they indicated that they learned from each other's strategies, and it helped them better understand the dynamic of misinformation.
-Therefore, we can conclude that, in our case, this approach was beneficial to fulfilling the intended purpose of the game.
-However, our study was conducted on East Asian participants, who are part of a collectivist-oriented rather than competitive culture \cite{chung1999social}.
-Previous studies have shown that cultural factors play an important role in the degree of competitiveness in gamified interventions \cite{oyibo2017investigation}.
-Therefore, it is also possible that in other cultural settings, the game's incentives can trigger more intense competition, which can negatively affect educational results.
+Unlike prior game interventions that generally use single-player mechanics \cite{roozenbeek2019fake, camCambridgeGame, roozenbeek2020breaking, jeon2021chamberbreaker}, \textit{Breaking the News} uses PvP mechanics.
+While previous studies have shown that PvP games are often more engaging and motivating \cite{cagiltay2015effect}, the competitive environments where the motivation to “win” may overshadow educational goals.
+In addition, recent research found that some students did not find competition enjoyable or motivating \cite{axelsson2024bad}.
+In this respect, it is important to be sure that the tested interaction lies within the borders of ``constructive competition" - competition which internally feels like working on mutual improvement and therefore raising intrinsic motivation \cite{sailer2020gamification}.

+Our results showed that participants were highly motivated to compete against each other.
+They also indicated that learning from others’ strategies helped them understand misinformation dynamics better.
+Therefore, in our case, the PvP approach served the intended educational purpose well.
+However, our study was conducted with East Asian participants, who come from a collectivist culture rather than a competitive one \cite{chung1999social}.
+Previous studies have suggested that cultural factors significantly affect competitiveness in gamified interventions \cite{oyibo2017investigation}, so it is also possible that in other cultural settings, the game's incentives can trigger more intense competition, which can negatively affect educational results.